-Hugo House has both hearing loop devices that are telecoil equipped and one-ear headphones.
+Rainier Arts Center has headsets that can be worn.
 To pick up a headset, check one out at the Box Office table by the main entrance when you arrive.

 Sign Language Interpretation is available upon request for Deaf, DeafBlind, and hard of hearing individuals.

 To reserve sign language interpretation, select this option from our accessibility menu during ticket checkout, or contact us directly to make arrangements at [email protected] or 206.621.2230×10.
 Please note: we appreciate a two-week advance notice to allow us time to secure interpretation services.

 Wheelchair Accessible Seating or Alternative Seating Options and Accessible Restrooms are available in all sections at our venues, and our venues are fully accessible to ticket holders with physical mobility concerns.
 Guide and service dogs are also welcome.